On this page you’ll learn how your ministry can affiliate with the Reconciling movement.

 “We celebrate God’s gift of diversity and value the wholeness made possible in community equally shared and shepherded by all.
 We welcome and affirm people of every gender identity, gender expression, and sexual orientation, who are also of every age, race, ethnicity, physical and mental ability, level of education, and family structure, and of every economic, immigration, marital, and social status, and so much more.
 We acknowledge that we live in a world of profound social, economic, and political inequities.
 As followers of Jesus, we commit ourselves to the pursuit of justice and pledge to stand in solidarity with all who are marginalized and oppressed.”

 If additional language is needed to more completely describe your church or group, you are welcome to add a sentence(s) before and/or after the required text.
 A vote to adopt this statement, as written, will serve as the foundational requirement for affiliating with RMN.
 A vote of at least 75% support is needed.

-Step 2: Complete the New Reconciling Church/Community Form.
+Step 2: Complete the “Affiliating with RMN” New Reconciling Ministry Form.

-The New RC Form confirms that you’ve voted to adopt the required statement, collects basic information about your church or community, as well as information for the persons chosen as your primary contacts.
-The two primary contacts should be laity and must be registered as Reconciling United Methodists (RUMs).
+The New Reconciling Ministry Form confirms that you’ve voted to adopt the required statement, collects basic information about your church or community, as well as information about the persons chosen as your primary contacts.
+Please note that the two primary contacts should be laity and must be registered as Reconciling United Methodists (RUMs).
 Click here to register as a RUM.
 Along with your photo, this form will become part of your RMN record.